YungDurum/Plantinvaders/README.md

 This page shows the circuit connection, the calibration and code being used to access the sensor readings. https://www.instructables.com/Measuring-Soil-Moisture-Using-Raspberry-Pi/

+If you wish to use this application for testing purposes and do not have the necessary libraries, you can create mock libraries.
+For guidance on creating these, please feel free to contact me.
+I also have some dummy libraries available for use.

 #### Application set-up ####

 After installing the app you have to set-up your email credentials.
 For this to work you have to create a file named .env on the route level of the application with the following key-value pairs.